Panels

 refresh_panels=["sidebar"], # bare panel_id, NOT "__panel__sidebar"

-)Values are bare panel_id strings โ not prefixed with __panel__.
-The host prepends the prefix internally when it calls the endpoint.
+)Values are bare panel_id strings — not prefixed with __panel__.
+The Panel app adds the prefix for you.

-There are two code paths with different scoping behavior:
+There are two paths with different scoping behavior:

-Path B gap (Q6 SSE).
-If your user asks Webbee in chat to create a note and your create_note function returns refresh_panels=["sidebar"], the sidebar will only refresh automatically if your sidebar panel's refresh= param includes on_event: matching the panel_refresh event for your extension's scope.
+Path B gap.
+If your user asks Webbee in chat to create a note and your create_note function returns refresh_panels=["sidebar"], the sidebar refreshes automatically only if your sidebar panel's refresh= includes an on_event: matcher for that change.
 For extensions with refresh="manual" (the default), only panel-button clicks (Path A) trigger targeted panel refreshes from ActionResult.
-See ยง Refresh modes for the full refresh configuration guide.
+See § Refresh modes for the full refresh configuration guide.

 3. auto_action prop on the root UINode

-auto_action lets your left panel's initial render automatically open a center panel โ for example, opening the most-recent note when the user first loads the extension (Q4 โ verified-unstable, see callout below).
+auto_action lets your left panel's initial render automatically open a center panel — for example, opening the most-recent note when the user first loads the extension (see callout below).

 from imperal_sdk import Extension, ui